priyasilent/sap-retail-transformation-case-study/README.md

 # SAP Retail Transformation Project

-This repository contains a SAP S/4HANA retail transformation project completed as part of the SAP Professional Fundamentals certification on Coursera, focused on job-ready SAP skills and practical application.
+This repository showcases a SAP S/4HANA retail transformation project completed as part of the SAP Professional Fundamentals certification on Coursera.

+The project focuses on job-ready SAP knowledge, practical business analysis, and understanding how SAP supports enterprise-scale retail transformation.

-## Project context
+## Project overview
-- Certification-driven project for professional upskilling
+- SAP Professional Fundamentals certification project
-- Built to understand how SAP supports large-scale retail transformation
-- Harrods used as a case example based on general industry understanding
+- Retail transformation using Harrods as a case example
+- Focus on business processes, data integration, and change management

 ## What I worked on
 - Retail business process analysis
 - Mapping business challenges to SAP S/4HANA capabilities
-- Process integration and data flow concepts
+- Process integration and ERP data flow concepts
 - Change management and stakeholder considerations
-- Presentation and explanation of SAP-driven solutions
+- Creation of a structured transformation presentation

+## Deliverables
+- SAP retail transformation presentation (PDF) in `/presentation`
+- Business and solution context in `/analysis` and `/references`

 ## Disclaimer
-This project was completed for certification and professional learning.
+This project was completed for certification and professional upskilling.
-No confidential or proprietary company data was used.
+No confidential, proprietary, or internal company data was used.